castedo/cnest/README.md

   you want a container named "webdev-5")
 * look at the podman exec arguments in the script for the rest of the niceties

+### Container requirements

+The [cnest](bin/cnest) script can be used with any container that

+* will run in the background after `podman start`
+* has either `/bin/bash` or `/usr/bin/cnest-entry` available to execute

+A container does not have to created with [create-nest](bin/create-nest).

 create-nest
 -----------

-The script [create-nest](bin/create-nest) is for creating "nests", that is containers created from a local-only personalized container image.
+The script [create-nest](bin/create-nest) is for creating "nests", that is containers created from a local-only personalized "nest" container image.

 A profile is specified when creating a nest.
 A profile file defines:

 * from which container image repository to customize a local "nest" image and container

 * what `podman create` options to add, such as home directories to share

+### Requirements for images pulled from repositories

+* `sleep +Inf` is valid commmand to run
+* either `useradd` is installed or `/usr/sbin/cnest-user-setup` exists

 How to use